lukstei/reddit-hyped-stocks/README.md

 #### Hype Chart (on the top)

 The chart displays the currently most hyped stock tickers on Reddit.
 How "hype" is defined see section "How the hype scores are calculated".
 The chart shows the accumulated hype scores of the top 15 stocks.
-By default the one week is displayed, but it is possible to further zoom in by using the lens.
+By default, the one week is displayed, but it is possible to further zoom in by using the lens.

 #### Hype table (on the left)

 Displays the top 30 hyped stocks, and their respective hype scores.
 The following values are displayed:

 - Score Abs: Sum of the absolute Reddit score of all matching posts
 - Δ7d/Δ3d/Δ1d: The 7/3/1 day hype score

-Additionally, each row has an indication of the one day position gain/loss (two up/down arrows for more than +/- 5 positions, one up/down arrow for less than +- 5 positions, = for unchanged position).
+Additionally, each row has an indication of the one-day position gain/loss (two up/down arrows for more than +/- 5 positions, one up/down arrow for less than +- 5 positions, = for unchanged position).

 If a ticker is marked as buy or sell, the row background will be green or red.